Lambert-Nguyen/cosmo-management/docs/backend/calendar_api_documentation.md

 ## 📋 Overview

-This document provides comprehensive technical documentation for the Aristay Calendar API endpoints and implementation details.
+This document provides comprehensive technical documentation for the Cosmo Calendar API endpoints and implementation details.

 ## 🔗 Base URL